todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 This procedure scopes the release cycle of the OSS project to which contributions shall be made.
 It has the same “starting point” like any other contribution - the initial contribution must implement the entire procedure in order to check CLAs/DCOs and to have the documented permission to contribute to a specific project.
 After the initial contribution all subsequent contributions during the development of a new major release can be contributed to the OSS project without the need to go through the approval process.
 There is no size limitation for contributions.
 The contributions can range from a trivial bug fix to adding new features, changing interfaces, refactoring and so on.
 After the release of a major version of the project a new approval procedure has to be kicked off for the first contribution after the major release.

+This model can be applied to projects, which are of higher importance for the company.
+This might be the case for projects which are either part of "core" products or of many products of the organization.
+On the one hand side it off loads developers from repeatedly going through the approval process and on the other hand there is still a certain level of control.
+Furthermore license changes, if they happen, are often done with a new major release (see OpenSSL for example), with this approach all stakeholders (Legal department, IP, ECC, etc.) are involved and can decide on whether the developer is still allowed to contribute or not.

 #### Full trust model

 The full trust model can be applied for developers who have already successfully worked under the major to major release model.
 It is an incentive for the employees and a sign of trust of the employer towards the employees.
 Basically, it is the permission for the developers to work “upstream” without any approval procedure.
 Since this model shall only be applied after the developers worked successfully under the major to major release model, there is no need for an “initial” contribution with the entire approval procedure, although it makes sense in order to have it documented.

+Implementiing this model makes sense when developers want to contribute to vibrant projects, which are of high or even strategic relevance for the company.

 The major to major release model as well as the full trust model shall only be executed by senior developers, who are specially trained in copyright principles, have a good understanding of the business interests of the company they are working for, practice “an ownership culture” and have already deep experience in the open source ecosystem.